DavidJHale/DavidJHale/README.md

 ## Hi there 👋

+I'm an MSc Data Science student at the University of Aberdeen!

+I'm currently working on my thesis in collaboration with TotalEnergies.
 <!--
 **DavidJHale/DavidJHale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.